Chocolate Peppermint Bark is made with deep rich chocolate that has hints of a minty flavor and little bits of peppermint candy cane. So easy to make.

 Chocolate Peppermint Bark

-- 2 pounds solid chocolate of your choice.
-Some people love deep dark high percent chocolate but I have found that the typical semi-sweet chcolate is liked by all ages.
+- 16 ounces solid chocolate of your choice.
+Some people love deep dark high percent chocolate but I have found that the typical semi-sweet chocolate is liked by all ages.

-- 1 1/4 cups crushed Candy Canes, reserve 1/4 cup for sprinkling on the top *See note below for preparation
+- 12 ounces crushed Candy Canes - reserve ¼ cup for sprinkling on the top *See note below for preparation

 - 1 teaspoon Peppermint Extract

 - That is it - just three ingredients that give a lot of pleasure.

 - Melt the chocolate in your Double Boiler.

 - Make sure you do not get one drop of water in the chocolate or it may seize up.

 - * Candy Cane prep - Since you can pulverize the candy cane into powder real quick - do this by hand not in the food processor.
 The way I learned to do this is to put the candy canes in a plastic bag and hammer (lightly) all over to get small chunks.
 You will still get some really tiny pieces but that is fine.